-To force a conflict, we are going to checkout the "new" branch and set the metadata key "hello" to the value "foo conflict...
-BOO!".
-If we then try to merge this into the "testbranch" branch (which set "hello" to a value of "world") we see how hangar will identify the conflict and halt without making any changes.
+To force a conflict, we are going to checkout the new branch and set the metadata key hello to the value foo conflict...
+BOO!.
+Then if we try to merge this into the testbranch branch (which set hello to a value of world) we see how hangar will identify the conflict and halt without making any changes.